Law enforcement in Australia: Australian Federal Police

 The primary federal law enforcement agency in Australia is the Australian Federal Police.
 The AFP was created in 1979, having been the result of an amalgamation of the now-defunct Commonwealth Police and Australian Capital Territory Police Force.
 It is responsible for the investigation of federal offences (crimes against the Commonwealth), and has federal jurisdiction throughout Australia.
 It provides protective services to federal government properties, government personnel, dignitaries and foreign diplomatic officials, and major airports.
 It also provides regular law enforcement within external Australian territories, the Australian Capital Territory and the Jervis Bay Territory.
 The boundaries between the two levels of law enforcement are somewhat flexible, and both state and federal police cooperate on or transfer cases between each other depending on the specific circumstances.

 The AFP also conducts operations overseas.
 These include providing liaison officers to various overseas posts to assist in relations with various police forces overseas, providing community policing to assist in the development of foreign law enforcement agencies, and contributing to peacekeeping operations such as the RAMSI Mission in the Solomon Islands and the UN Peacekeeping Force in Cyprus.

+The AFP forms part of Australia's National Intelligence Community.